Novartis Acts To Acquire Alcon

-Novartis intends to acquire full ownership of Alcon by completing a prior agreement with Nestlé to purchase a 77% stake in the company.
-After a stock deal to acquire the remaining 23% of Alcon, Novartis will have spent $49.7 billion to take over the ophthalmic products firm.
+Novartis intends to complete its acquisition of Alcon.
+It will do so by first purchasing a 52% stake currently owned by Nestlé.
+It will then buy what remains of Alcon on the stock market.
+In total, Novartis will have spent $49.7 billion to take over the ophthalmic products firm.

-The Swiss drug giant spent $10.4 billion in 2008 for a 25% stake in Alcon.
-It is exercising an option under that agreement to purchase Nestlé's remaining 52% stake in Alcon for $28.1 billion, or $180 per share.
-Novartis will then spend $11.2 billion for the remaining publicly-owned shares of the company.
+The Swiss drug giant paid Nestlé $10.4 billion in 2008 for a 25% stake in Alcon.
+It is now exercising an option under that agreement to purchase Nestlé’s remaining stake in Alcon for $28.1 billion, or $180.00 per share.
+Novartis then plans to spend $11.2 billion for the 23% of the company in publicly owned shares.

-The deal is the most recent move by a large pharmaceutical firm to supplement income from traditional prescription drugs by acquiring over-the-counter, generic, or specialty healthcare businesses.
-Last month, for example, Sanofi-Aventis announced plans to acquire Chattem, a U.S.-based consumer healthcare firm, for $1.9 billion.
+The deal is the most recent move by a large pharmaceutical firm to supplement income from traditional prescription drugs by acquiring over-the-counter, generic, or specialty health care businesses.
+Last month, for example, Sanofi-Aventis announced plans to acquire Chattem, a U.S.-based consumer health care firm, for $1.9 billion (C&EN, Jan.
+4, page 11).

-Vasella adds that the acquisition will combine the research and marketing assets of Alcon with Novartis' Ciba Vision eye care business, which specializes in contact lenses.
-Combined, Novartis estimates that the companies' businesses cover 70% of the global vision care market.
+Vasella adds that the acquisition will combine Alcon’s research and marketing assets with Novartis’ Ciba Vision eye-care business, which specializes in contact lenses.
+Novartis estimates that the combined business will have annual sales of about $8.5 billion and cover 70% of the global vision-care market.

-Upon successful completion of the deal, Alcon will operate as a division of Novartis.
-The total eye care business at Novartis will have annual sales of about $8.5 billion.
+Eric Le Berrigaud, a stock analyst with Raymond James, in Paris, says Novartis’ acquisition can be viewed as part of a significant restructuring of its overall business that would justify the high price it is paying.
+“This is an expensive deal,” he says.
+“But Novartis is not only looking to offset patent expiry; it is looking to build a new Novartis for the next decade.”

 Join the conversation